aimeertaylor/FreqEstimationModel/README.md

 A comprehensive description of the model can be found here:
 [methodological chapter of PhD thesis](https://github.com/aimeertaylor/FreqEstimationModel/blob/master/inst/Thesis_methods_chapter.pdf)

 Various aspects of the code are specific to unpublished chapters of my PhD ([full thesis](https://ora.ox.ac.uk/objects/uuid:c192e7cb-b6e0-4e23-a880-de46d668ef07)).
-For example, accounting for inter-child variability when data come from children who experience multiple episodes (chapter 5) and using information in read depth data from short-read sequencing (chapter 6).
+For example, accounting for inter-child variability when data come from children who experience multiple episodes (chapter 5) and using read-depth information from short-read sequencing data (chapter 6).

 ## Installation and use

 Follow the code below to install the model.
 Thereafter, download the files in the Inst folder and run Test_run.R from within the downloaded folder (I need to make this into a vignette).

-Please email me (aimee.taylor@pasteur.fr) if you find any bugs.

 ```r
 install.packages("devtools")